SITE MENU

 BOWMORE

-An excellent craft/book shop called Roy's Celtic House is in Shore Street.
-The leisure centre (tel 01496 810 767) has a swimming pool, sun bed, sauna and laundrette, but remember it is not open on Mondays.
-You can take a tour of the Bowmore distillery (near the school) which was founded in 1779 and is the oldest on the island.
+An excellent craft/book shop called The Celtic House is in Shore Street.
+Look out for the Spirited Soaps shop and their whisky soaps.
+The Mactaggart leisure centre (tel 01496 810 767) has a swimming pool, fitness studio and sauna.
+Next to it, you can take a tour of the Bowmore distillery which was founded in 1779 and is the oldest on the island.

 The main street leads from the square up the hill to the famous Round Church, one of only two in Scotland.
 Legend has it that it was designed so there would be no corners for the devil to hide in.
 Constructed from 1767 to 1769, the white body of the church is almost twenty metres in diameter with a rectangular tower at the front.
 The Latin inscription above the door tells us that it was built by Daniel Campbell "to promote truth and honour".
 The gallery was added in around 1830 and the organ added in 1890.